timescale/docs/mst/replicas-cli.md

 ---
-title: Create a read-only replica using Aiven Client
+title: Create a read-only replica using Aiven client
 excerpt: Create a read-only replica of the service using Aiven Command Line tool for fully managed services on AWS, Azure, or GCP.
 product: mst
 ---

-# Read-only replica with Aiven Client
+# Read-only replica with Aiven client

 Read-only replicas enable you to perform read-only queries against the replica and reduce the load on the primary server.
 It is also a